 Now that I’ve shared my bathroom design for small spaces tricks, let’s talk tile!
 We’ve laid a LOT of tiles this last year in our festive home renovation.
 This tile though takes the cake as my favorite tile ever!
 When we initially started planning our small bathroom design, I heard so many people say – don’t go bold with the tile in a small space.
 I am so happy I didn’t listen to that.
 This pretty concrete look printed tile on the floor makes a huge impact on the space and instantly makes it feel grand.

-While the more natural-looking tile on the shower walls brings cozy warmth to space.
+While the more natural-looking tile on the shower walls brings cozy warmth to the space.
 Although it’s hard to tell fully how the tile looks through the small bathroom design remodel pictures – I love that this tile in person looks really natural, almost like stone.
 The edges aren’t perfect and that contrasts even more with the bold floor tile to create a custom bold + cozy look that is 100% my style.

 Bathroom Design Ideas For Small Spaces